 WCIRDC Program Objectives

-The program is designed to evaluate both clinical and basic science aspects of Diabetes, obesity, and CVD, focusing on insulin resistance, hyperinsulinemia, fat cell, adipokines, the gut, the brain, and energy metabolism.
-The goal is to understand pathophysiology, and develop appropriate comprehensive clinical management plans.
+The program is designed to evaluate both clinical and basic science aspects of diabetes, obesity, and CVD, focusing on insulin resistance, hyperinsulinemia, fat cell, incretins, the gut, the brain, the kidney and energy metabolism.
+The goal is to understand pathophysiology, and to develop appropriate comprehensive clinical management plans.

 Upon completion of this meeting, participants should be able to:

 - State the role of obesity in the development of cardiometabolic diseases, and its management based on a complications-centric model.